The Breton-Manko equatorially antisymmetric binary configuration revisited: Introduction

 \section{Introduction}

-The Bret\'on-Manko (BM) stationary axisymmetric electrovac solution of the Einstein-Maxwell equations \cite{BMa} was constructed in 1995 with the aid of Sibgatullin's integral method \cite{Sib,MSi} and it describes a system of two identical counter-rotating Kerr-Newman (KN) sources, black holes or hyperextreme objects.
-The sources in the BM configuration are prevented from falling onto each other by a massless strut \cite{Isr} which is removable only in the special case of equal masses and charges when the solution becomes a specialization of the Parker-Ruffini-Wilkins hyperexteme field \cite{PRW} generated by means of the Perj\'es-Israel-Wilson method \cite{Per,IWi}.
-The BM solution and its generalizations gave rise to a systematic study of equatorially antisymmetric spacetimes \cite{EMR1,EMR2,SRo} which were shown to constitute a rather broad and interesting subfamily of stationary axisymmetric solutions.
-While the paper \cite{BMa} mainly deals with the mathematical structure of BM solution and associated equilibrium problem, it would certainly be of interest to better explore the physical properties of the spacetime whose subextreme sector provides excellent opportunities for the study of two interacting KN black holes and for extension of the recent results on interacting Kerr sources \cite{MRRS,HRe} to the case of non-vanishing electromagnetic field.
-It would be also desirable to use the general BM metric for testing the newly proposed geometric inequality \cite{Gab} for multiple black holes separated by struts.
+The Bret\'on-Manko (BM) stationary axisymmetric electrovac solution of the Einstein-Maxwell equations \cite{BMa} was constructed in 1995 with the aid of Sibgatullin's integral method \cite{Sib,MSi}.
+It is asymptotically flat and describes a system of two identical counter-rotating Kerr-Newman (KN) sources, black holes or hyperextreme objects.
+The sources in the BM configuration are prevented from falling onto each other by a massless strut \cite{Isr}, the latter representing a specific line source of pressure, which is removable only in the special case of equal masses and charges when the solution becomes a specialization of the Parker-Ruffini-Wilkins hyperexteme field \cite{PRW} generated by means of the Perj\'es-Israel-Wilson method \cite{Per,IWi}.
+The BM solution gave rise to a systematic study of equatorially antisymmetric spacetimes \cite{EMR1,EMR2,SRo} which were shown to constitute a rather broad and interesting subfamily of stationary axisymmetric fields.
+At the same time, the BM solution has also enlarged a class of metrics able to describe the interacting black holes -- up to date the particular members of that class have been obtained and analyzed mainly in the context of the static vacuum \cite{IKh,CPe,ERe}, electrostatic \cite{CPe,ETe,Man,CMR,CDD} or stationary vacuum \cite{MRRS,HRe,HRR} spacetimes with struts.
+While the paper \cite{BMa} basically deals with the mathematical structure of the BM metric and associated equilibrium problem, it would certainly be of interest to better explore the physical properties of the spacetime whose subextreme sector provides excellent opportunities for the study of two interacting KN black holes and for extending the recent results on interacting Kerr sources \cite{MRRS} to the case of non-vanishing electromagnetic field.
+It would be also desirable to use the general BM metric for testing the newly proposed geometric inequality \cite{Gab} for multiple black holes with struts.